Skip to content

 Video Storage

-Exercises store video via a CDN-agnostic design:
+Exercises store video via a CDN-agnostic design (historical model — see above):

 sql